-Depression is a mood state that is characterised by significantly low mood, loss of interest in pleasure/activities that are normally enjoyable, low energy, problems with memory & concentration, reduced self-confidence/self-esteem, pessimism regarding the future, thoughts or acts of self-harm or suicide, disturbed sleep & appetite, decreased libido and feelings of guilt & worthlessness.
-When this mood is present most of the time for at least two consecutive weeks it is usually described as a ‘major depressive episode’.
+Depression is a mood state that is characterised by significantly low mood, loss of interest in pleasure/activities that are normally enjoyable, low energy, problems with memory and concentration, reduced self-confidence/self-esteem, pessimism regarding the future, thoughts or acts of self-harm or suicide, disturbed sleep and appetite, decreased libido and feelings of guilt & worthlessness.
+When this mood is present most of the time for at least two consecutive weeks, it is usually described as a ‘major depressive episode’.
 A major depressive episode may range in its severity (e.g. mild, moderate, severe).

 Joyce kept pushing her grief down.

-Joyce has experience many losses, 4 through ectopic pregnancies, 3 miscarriages and 6 babies though IVF, she just kept pushing her grief down she didn’t know she was allowed to grieve or how to grieve.
+Joyce has experienced many losses—4 through ectopic pregnancies, 3 miscarriages and 6 babies through IVF, but she just kept suppressing her grief and didn't know how or if she should grieve.

 “I didn’t know I had the right to grieve.”

 Cat shares how she didn’t know that she had the right to grieve after the loss of her 2 children through abortion.
 She shares how it impacted her life and relationship with her other children.